 Through the Establishment of the Hanway Faculty Scholar in Global Studies, the Global Studies Program seeks to fund major research projects that promise to advance our understanding of questions that are global in nature, and crucial for the development of individuals, cultures, and societies.
 We particularly welcome applications that promise to offer outstanding research contributions to both a specific disciplinary field and to interdisciplinary dialogue.
 We also encourage applicants to explain how their research would contribute to the Global Studies program and the intellectual life of Loyola University Maryland.

 All Loyola full-time tenured faculty members are eligible, with a preference for faculty with a proven record of scholarly excellence.
 Application from non-tenured full-time faculty members may be considered in exceptional cases.

-The Hanway Faculty Scholar grantee will be selected by a committee chaired by the Director of Global Studies and composed of the Associate Dean for the Social Sciences and the Global Studies Steering Committee.
+The Hanway Faculty Scholar grantee will be selected by a committee chaired by the Director of Global Studies.
 The award will be announced in the spring preceding the beginning of the appointment.

 The grant will consist of $24,000 over a period of three years (or the pro-rated amount for shorter periods), and will be disbursed in three installments of $8,000 each at the beginning of each academic year, pending the submission of a satisfactory progress report at the end of the first and second year.
 The disbursement schedule and the relative amount of the three installments may be modified based on the specific needs of the grantee, provided that there is no conflict with the needs of the Global Studies Program and the Hanway Faculty Scholar grant program.
 The grant may be used to finance a course release, pending the approval of the department chair.